hmcts/civil-unspecified-docker/README.md

 spring.profiles.active=local,idam-stub
 ```

-If you want to run functional tests in new terminal tab, the env variable needs to be re-exported each time
-or added to `~/.zshrc` file:
+If you want to run functional tests in new terminal tab, the env variable needs to be re-exported or added to `~/.zshrc` file:
 ```
 export IDAM_STUB_ENABLED=true
 ```